-Delivery on the New Zealand Qualifications and Credentials Framework at Levels 7 (degree) and above Fund
+Delivery at Level 7 (degree) and above on the New Zealand Qualifications and Credentials Framework Fund

-Funding from the Delivery of the New Zealand Qualifications and Credentials Framework at Levels 7 (degree) and above (DQ7+) Fund contributes towards the provision of teaching and learning services for enrolled learners at Tertiary Education Organisations (TEOs).
+Funding from the Delivery at Level 7 (degree) and above on the New Zealand Qualifications and Credentials Framework (DQ7+) Fund contributes towards the provision of teaching and learning services for enrolled learners at Tertiary Education Organisations (TEOs).

-Flexible funding
+Flexible Funding

-- (a) We will allocate you additional DQ7+ Fund Funding to that specified in your Funding Confirmation Letter if: - (i) you are a "qualifying TEO", which means you: - have a New Zealand Qualifications Authority (NZQA) External Evaluation and Review (EER) status of Category 1 or 2 (except for Universities and Te Pūkenga); and - B. are approved by us to deliver a minimum of 20 equivalent full-time students (EFTS) in 2023; and - C. have an average 2022 course completion rate of 70% or higher for DQ7+; and - (ii) one of the following applies: - (iii) you are a tertiary education institution (TEI) or Private Training Establishment (PTE) and the value of provision you actually deliver (as determined by us), as measured in dollars, is greater than the value of your approved Funding allocation. - (b) The additional Funding available to be allocated is up to the following limits, either (whichever is greater): - (i) 2% of your approved Funding allocation; or - (ii) 10 EFTS (we will calculate 10 EFTS of delivery using the average EFTS rate of your total actual delivery as determined by us). - (c) Any flexible Funding will be calculated using information provided in the December Single Data Return (SDR), with payments made in April of the following year. - (d) We may establish criteria to allocate Funding above the flexible Funding limits described in (b), if we have assessed that we have sufficient Funding available to provide Funding above those limits.
+- (a) We will allocate you additional DQ7+ Fund Funding to that specified in your Funding Confirmation Letter if: - (i) you are a "qualifying TEO", which means you: - A. are an eligible TEO: - I. a University; or - II.
+Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - III. a Wānanga and have a New Zealand Qualifications Authority (NZQA) External Evaluation and Review (EER) status of Category 1 or 2;1 or - IV. a registered Private Training Establishment (PTE) and have an NZQA EER status of Category 1 or 2;1 and - B. are approved by us to deliver a minimum of 20 equivalent full-time students (EFTS) in 2024; and - C. have an average 2023 course completion rate of 70% or higher for DQ7+; and - (ii) the value of provision you actually deliver (as determined by us), as measured in dollars, is greater than the value of your approved Funding allocation. - (b) The additional Funding available to be allocated is up to the following limits, either (whichever is greater): - (i) 2% of your approved Funding allocation; or - (ii) 10 EFTS (we will calculate 10 EFTS of delivery using the average EFTS rate of your total actual delivery as determined by us). - (c) Any flexible Funding will be calculated using information provided in the December Single Data Return (SDR), with payments made in April of the following year. - (d) We may establish criteria to allocate Funding above the flexible Funding limits described in (b), if we have assessed that we have sufficient Funding available to provide Funding above those limits.